 Our Board of Directors has approved a compensation program for independent directors, which consists of both cash and equity-based compensation.
-In 2009, our Board of Directors compensation was reviewed and ultimately revised to be more consistent with current board compensation practices of boards of directors in our industry and business peer groups (i.e., the same peer groups used for evaluating management compensation).
 The Board compensation is reviewed, and adjusted if needed, on the same cycle as is our executive compensation.
-For 2010, the total cash and long-term incentive compensation package was set at \$220,000 per independent director.
-The independent directors received a cash stipend of \$80,000, which was paid in quarterly installments.
+For 2012, the total cash and long-term incentive compensation package was set at \$240,000 per independent director.
+The independent directors received a cash stipend of \$100,000, which was paid in quarterly installments.
 Each independent director received a grant of a number of restricted stock units based on the portion of his or her annual compensation that is allocated to equity.
-For 2010, this value-based award amount was \$140,000, or 4,130 restricted stock units per independent director and was awarded at the end of February, at the same time management's long-term incentive awards were granted.
-Rounding to the nearest whole number of restricted stock units resulted in an actual award value of \$140,007 per independent director.
-Any independent directors who join our Board of Directors during the first six months of the year, will receive the same number of restricted stock units as the other independent directors as stock-based compensation, however, if an independent director's appointment occurs during the last six months of the year such independent director will receive no stock-based compensation until the following year.
+For 2012, this value-based award amount was \$140,000, or 6,645 restricted stock units per independent director and was awarded in February, at the same time management's long-term incentive awards were granted.
+Rounding to the nearest whole number of restricted stock units resulted in an actual award value of \$140,010 per independent director.
+Any independent directors who join our Board of Directors during the first six months of the year, will receive the same number of restricted stock units as the other independent directors as stock-based compensation; however, if an independent director's appointment occurs during the last six months of the year such independent director will receive no stock-based compensation until the following year.
 These restricted stock unit awards vest in equal one-third increments on each of the first three anniversaries of the award date for so long as the director is a member of the Board.
-If an independent director's service as a member of the Board terminates as a result of death, disability or otherwise (other than "for cause") all unvested restricted stock units will vest as of the date of termination.
-No separate meeting attendance fees are paid to the directors.
-All directors are reimbursed for their out-of-pocket expenses arising from attendance at meetings of the Board and its committees.
+If an independent director's service as a member of the Board terminates as a result of death or disability (other than "for cause"), all unvested restricted stock units will vest as of the date of termination.
+No separate meeting attendance fees are paid to the directors are reimbursed for their out-ofpocket expenses arising from attendance at meetings of the Board and its committees.
 The additional annual stipends for the three committee chairs were as follows: Audit and Compliance Committee: \$15,000; Compensation Committee: \$10,000; and Governance and Nominating Committee: \$10,000.
-For 2011, the Board of Directors' compensation package was reviewed by the Compensation Committee's compensation consultant, Mercer Human Resources Consulting, and the Governance and Nominating Committee recommended an increase of \$20,000 for the cash component of the compensation package, to \$100,000 in cash.
-This change was adopted by the Board of Directors.
-The equity award of the number of whole shares of restricted stock units with a value closest to \$140,000 was unchanged.
-No changes were made to the committee chair stipend amounts.